 More than usual is new in the Library at the beginning of this fall semester, now that Alderman Library is on the verge of being transformed into a beautiful, safe, and more functional space.

-Before construction begins on Alderman, all the books have to be moved and kept available for students and faculty.
+Before construction can begin on Alderman, all the books have to be moved and kept available to students and faculty.
 The building is open but shelves are being emptied as more than 300,000 titles are going to the 1st floor of Clemons Library where they will remain for the duration of the project, available for browsing on mobile compact shelving installed to preserve as much study space as possible.
 In preparation, the 1st floor of Clemons has undergone a complete makeover!
 Come down and check out the new carpeting, furniture, and lighting.

 LEO DELIVERY FOR GRAD STUDENTS

 A longtime favorite service of UVA faculty, Library Express On-Grounds (LEO) delivery, is now available to grad students.
-Grad students can request PDF scans of chapters and articles, and have library books delivered to a preferred pick-up library.
+Grad students can request PDF scans of book chapters and articles, and have library books delivered to a preferred pick-up library.
 Up to 30 active requests are allowed.
 More requests can be made as open requests are filled.

 IVY READING ROOM